hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_saved_search.html.markdown

 * `function_parameters` - (Optional) The function parameters if the query serves as a function.
 Changing this forces a new resource to be created.

-* `tag` - (Optional) The tag of Saved Search.
-Changing this forces a new resource to be created.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Logs Analytics Saved Search.

 ## Attributes Reference